skedgo/android-sdk-docs/android/docs/search_location.md

 ## TripKitDateTimePickerDialogFragment
 ![TripKitDateTimePickerDialogFragment](img/TripKitTimeDatePickerDialog.png)

-The `TripKitTimeDatePickerDialogFragment` (yes, that's probably a name that should be changed) displays a date and time picker so the user can choose their departure or arrival time.
+The [`TripKitTimeDatePickerDialogFragment`](tripkit-android/com.skedgo.tripkit.ui.dialog/-trip-kit-date-time-picker-dialog-fragment/index.md) displays a date and time picker so the user can choose their departure or arrival time.

-Use the `TripKitDateTimePickerDialogFragment.Builder` to build your fragment fluently.
-If you know the start and destination locations, you can pass that using `withLocations` to automatically handle timezone issues.
+Use the [`TripKitDateTimePickerDialogFragment.Builder`](tripkit-android/com.skedgo.tripkit.ui.dialog/-trip-kit-date-time-picker-dialog-fragment/-builder/index.md) to build your fragment fluently.
+If you know the start and destination locations, you can pass that using [`withLocations`](tripkit-android/com.skedgo.tripkit.ui.dialog/-trip-kit-date-time-picker-dialog-fragment/-builder/with-locations.md) to automatically handle timezone issues.

-To configure the initial values, you can either use `withTimeTag` to give the fragment a `TimeTag`, or you can use `withTimeType` and `timeMillis`.
+To configure the initial values, you can either use [`withTimeTag`](tripkit-android/com.skedgo.tripkit.ui.dialog/-trip-kit-date-time-picker-dialog-fragment/-builder/with-time-tag.md) to give the fragment a `TimeTag`, or you can use
+`withTimeType` and `timeMillis`.

-The `OnTimeSelectedListener` will return a `TimeTag` after the user has finalized their choice.
+The `OnTimeSelectedListener` will return a [`TimeTag`](tripkit-android/com.skedgo.android.common.model/-time-tag/index.md) after the user has finalized their choice.

 ````kotlin tab="Kotlin"
 var fragment = TripKitDateTimePickerDialogFragment.Builder()